 Everyone is welcome at Elizabeth Gaskell’s House.
 Come, ring the door bell and stand on the same door step as many of Elizabeth’s famous friends.
-Ask one of our friendly volunteers for an exploration activity and have fun discovering what life was in a Victorian House with our activity baskets for younger visitors.
+Ask one of our friendly volunteers for a Children’s Trail (led by Cranford, Elizabeth’s Cat) and have fun discovering what life was in a Victorian House with our activity baskets for younger visitors.

 - Fully accessible for prams and buggies.

 - Our Tea Room has snacks and drinks available for younger visitors.

 - Check our What’s On page for family friendly activities.